mahmoudnafifi/image_relighting/README.md

 To test the trained models, run `testing_code.m`.

 ## Trained models
-Trained models will be available soon.
+The trained models will be available soon.

 ## Citation